Skip to content

 • work closely with your staff who have the relevant experience in the skills they wish to gain;

-• learn skills which they require for your business; and
+• learn skills that they require for your business; and

 • have at least 20% of a typical working week set aside to train or study.